Traveling With Pets: Driving Safely With Pets

 Some folks like to let their dogs ride in the backs of their pickup trucks.
 This is risky for the animal.

 Many states now have laws that the dog must not be loose in the bed of the truck, and this makes perfect sense.
-Not only can a loose dog be tossed about or thrown from the bed in the event of an accident or sudden maneuver, they can also leap out of their own accord to pursue whatever it is that crosses his doggy mind.
+Not only can a loose dog be tossed about or thrown from the bed in the event of an accident or sudden maneuver, they can also leap out of their own accord to pursue whatever it is that catches the interest of their doggy minds.

 This is dangerous in the extreme, especially if you are in traffic.
 Your dog can well be hit and killed or severely injured by oncoming cars, and that can also cause accidents for other drivers.
 You, yourself can also cause an accident because of this, if you happen to see the dog jump out, and stop or turn suddenly with nothing more on your mind than saving your dog.